anhpham229/belly-button-challenge/README.md

 To run this project locally, follow these steps:
 1. Clone or download the repository to your local machine.
 2. Open index.html in a web browser.
+3. Click to the deployment link for seeing the result: https://anhpham229.github.io/belly-button-challenge/

 The dashboard should load automatically, allowing you to select different samples from a dropdown list.
 Upon selection, metadata and interactive visualizations (bubble and bar charts) will be updated accordingly.